jehy/runtime-coverage/README.md

 # Runtime coverage

-Enable coverage after service startup, gather coverage and disable it!
+Enable coverage any time after service startup, gather coverage and disable it!

 Useful for integration tests and checking for dead code branches.